The Challenges and Benefits of Not Telling Family About Your Pregnancy

 Counseling is Available

-She can also connect you with both a licensed counselor and a woman from our peer support network.
+She can also connect you with a licensed counselor and a woman from our peer support network.
 This woman chose adoption for her baby, so she has been where you are right now.
-She can share with you her experience and will be a shoulder to lean on.
+She can share her experience and be a shoulder to lean on.
+She’s someone you can talk to who really understands what you are going through.

-Someone you can talk to that really understands what you are going through.
-It is important that if you feel there is a threat that harm could come to your or your baby by revealing your pregnancy, you need to contact your adoption professional, lawyer, or a counselor before sharing with the person you fear.
+It is important that if you feel there is a threat that harm could come to you or your baby by revealing your pregnancy, you need to contact your adoption professional, lawyer, or counselor before sharing it with the person you fear.

 You’ll want to consider if you wish to keep your pregnancy secret from just your family or keep your personal information private from the family adopting your baby.